mozilla/moz-forecasting/README.md

 ### Adding new flows
 New flows should be added to a directory under the `moz_forecasting` project directory.
 Each flow should read in a config file which should parameterize as much about the flow as possible.
 In order to be compatible with the backfill code in `backfill.py`, the config should have an `output` section containing `test` and `prod` sections, each specifying the `table`, `dataset` and `project` associated with the output using keys with those names.
+The output dataset should have a `product` column that matches the products listed under the `product` key in the config.
 For example:
 ```
+# specify values used for product column
+product:
+  - "tile"
+  - "tile direct sales"
+# specify the output dataset and table
+# to write the data to
 output:
   test:
     project: moz-fx-data-bq-data-science